shelleyolivia/learn-tutorials/network-documentation/avalanche/tutorials/making-advanced-e-voting-dapp-avalanche-fuji-using-trufle.md

 }
 ```

-* In order to make this DApp more strutured, we kept 2 small`javascript` function, in separate file named `index.js`.
-Those functions are `toggleNewElectionForm()` for showing and hiding new election form and `submitNewElection()`, for creating new elections.
-So, create a file named `index.js` and add the following code into it.
+* In order to make this dApp more structured, we will make two small javascript functions, in a separate file named `index.js`.
+These functions are `toggleNewElectionForm()` for showing and hiding the new election form and `submitNewElection()`, for creating new elections.
+So, create a file named `index.js` and add the following code into it:

 ```javascript
 var isFormVisible = false;